Stable Forgetting: Bounded Parameter-Efficient Unlearning in Foundation Models: Extended Experiments and Detailed Results

 \subsection{Ablation Study: IHL vs. GD with Sine Parameterization}

-To provide a comprehensive evaluation of our approach and ensure fair comparison with existing methods~\citep{Cha2025}, we conduct an ablation study comparing the performance of Inverted Hinge Loss (IHL) combined with sine parameterization against our primary approach of Gradient Difference (GD) with sine parameterization.
-This analysis addresses the adaptability of our bounded sine framework across different unlearning objectives.
-We evaluate both IHL + Sine and GD + Sine on the TOFU-Forget10 benchmark using Phi-1.5B with rank-4 LoRA adapters.
-Each method is trained for 5 independent runs with different random seeds to assess statistical significance and variance.
-All other hyperparameters remain identical: learning rate $5 \times 10^{-5}$, batch size 8, frequency parameter $\omega = 100$, and forgetting strength $\lambda = 1.0$.
+To comprehensively evaluate our approach and ensure a fair comparison with existing methods~\citep{Cha2025}, we conducted an ablation study comparing the performance of Inverted Hinge Loss (IHL) combined with sine parameterization against our primary approach of Gradient Difference (GD) with sine parameterization.
+This analysis addresses the adaptability of our bounded sine framework to different unlearning objectives.
+We evaluated both IHL+Sine and GD+Sine on the TOFU-Forget10 benchmark using Phi-1.5B with rank-4 LoRA adapters.
+Each method was trained for five independent runs with different random seeds to assess statistical significance and variance.
+All other hyperparameters remained identical: learning rate $5 \times 10^{-5}$, batch size 8, frequency parameter $\omega = 100$, and forgetting strength $\lambda = 1.0$.

 \paragraph{Results and Analysis.} \cref{tab:ihl_gd_ablation} displays the comparative results, averaged over five runs with standard deviations.
-Both methods demonstrate similar performance, with \text{IHL + Sine} exhibiting slightly superior forget quality ($0.732 \pm 0.018$) compared to \text{GD + Sine} ($0.722 \pm 0.021$).
-However, this difference is not statistically significant ($p = 0.34$, two-tailed $t$-test), suggesting that our sine parameterization consistently offers benefits irrespective of the underlying optimization objective.
-This ablation study illustrates the versatility of our approach across various unlearning objectives while substantiating our methodological choice for the primary experimental evaluation.
-The marginal performance difference corroborates that practitioners can adapt our framework to their preferred optimization strategy without compromising the fundamental stability benefits.
+Both methods demonstrated similar performance, with \textit{IHL+Sine} exhibiting slightly superior forget quality ($0.732 \pm 0.018$) compared to \textit{GD+Sine} ($0.722 \pm 0.021$).
+However, this difference was not statistically significant ($p = 0.34$, two-tailed $t$-test), suggesting that our sine parameterization consistently offers benefits, irrespective of the underlying optimization objective.
+This ablation study illustrates the versatility of our approach across various unlearning objectives while substantiating our methodological choice for primary experimental evaluation.
+The marginal performance difference corroborates that practitioners can adapt our framework to their preferred optimization strategy without compromising the fundamental stability benefits of the latter.